1992–93 Philadelphia 76ers season

-On March 28, during a nationally televised broadcast game between the Suns and the Sixers, former 76ers forward Charles Barkley received a standing ovation from his former home fans at The Spectrum.
+On March 28, during a nationally televised broadcast game between the Suns and the 76ers, former Sixers forward Charles Barkley received a standing ovation from his former home fans at The Spectrum.
 When the Sixers team was introduced, the crowd booed loudly at them; the Suns won the game, 110–100.
-During the final month of the regular season, the Sixers signed undrafted free agent Thomas Jordan, who played in the final four games averaging 11.0 points, 4.8 rebounds and 1.3 blocks per game.
-The Sixers lost 26 of 30 games between January 30 and April 2, and finished sixth in the Atlantic Division with a 26–56 record.
+In April, the 76ers signed undrafted free agent Thomas Jordan to a 10-day contract; Jordan previously played overseas in Spain.
+In the final four games of the regular season, Jordan played a sixth man role off the bench, averaging 11.0 points, 4.8 rebounds and 1.3 blocks per game.
+The 76ers lost 26 of 30 games between January 30 and April 2, and finished in sixth place in the Atlantic Division with a 26–56 record.

-Hersey Hawkins led the team with 20.3 points and 1.7 steals per game, while Hornacek averaged 19.1 points, 6.9 assists and 1.7 steals per game, and Weatherspoon provided the team with 15.6 points and 7.2 rebounds per game, and was named the NBA All-Rookie Second Team.
+Hersey Hawkins led the team with 20.3 points and 1.7 steals per game, and also with 122 three-point field goals, while Hornacek averaged 19.1 points, 6.9 assists and 1.7 steals per game, and Weatherspoon provided the team with 15.6 points and 7.2 rebounds per game, and was named to the NBA All-Rookie Second Team.
 In addition, Armen Gilliam provided with 12.4 points and 5.9 rebounds per game, while Perry averaged 9.0 points and 5.0 rebounds per game, Johnny Dawkins contributed 8.9 points and 4.1 assists per game off the bench, Ron Anderson contributed 8.1 points per game also off the bench, and Manute Bol led the team with 2.1 blocks per game.

+During the NBA All-Star weekend at the Delta Center in Salt Lake City, Utah, Weatherspoon and Perry both participated in the NBA Slam Dunk Contest; it was Perry's second appearance in the Slam Dunk Contest.

-Following the season, Hawkins was traded to the Charlotte Hornets, while Gilliam and Anderson both left for free agency and signed with the New Jersey Nets, Lang signed with the Atlanta Hawks, Bol signed with the Miami Heat, and Jordan, Charles Shackleford and Greg Grant were all released.
-Jordan would return to playing basketball overseas, ending his short lived stint in the NBA.
+Following the season, Hawkins was traded to the Charlotte Hornets, while Gilliam and Anderson both left for free agency and signed with the New Jersey Nets, Lang signed with the Atlanta Hawks, Bol signed with the Miami Heat, and Jordan, Charles Shackleford and Greg Grant were all released; Jordan would return to playing basketball overseas, ending his short lived stint in the NBA.